zachgoll/me/_posts/2025-07-24-reflections-on-building-an-OSS-personal-finance-app.md

 ---
-title: "Reflections on Building an Open Source Personal Finance App"
+title: "Reflections on Building a COSS Personal Finance App"
 ---

+TL;DR - From 2021 to 2024, I worked on "Maybe", the personal finance app.
+Maybe has since pivoted, and we're now working on a B2B financial planning and forecasting app to help business owners gain insights into their finances without complicated spreadsheets.
+This post is about the _prior_ personal finance app.

 ## Preface

-TL;DR - Maybe has pivoted, and we're now working on a B2B financial planning and forecasting app to help business owners gain insights into their finances without complicated spreadsheets.

 Here's the (short) story of how we landed here.